On the Arbitrary-Oriented Object Detection: Classification based Approaches Revisited: Conclusion

-In this paper, we summarize boundary problems on different regression-based rotation detection methods.
+In this paper, we have particularly identified the boundary problems as faced by different regression-based rotation detection methods.
 The main cause of boundary problems based on regression methods is that the ideal predictions are beyond the defined range.
-Therefore, consider the prediction of the object angle as a classification problem to better limit the prediction results, and then we design a circular smooth label (CSL) to adapt to the periodicity of the angle and increase the tolerance of classification between adjacent angles with little accuracy loss.
+Therefore, considering the prediction of the object angle as a classification problem to better limit the prediction results, and then we design a Circular Smooth Label (CSL) to adapt to the periodicity of the angle and increase the tolerance of classification between adjacent angles with little accuracy error.
 We also introduce four window functions in CSL and explore the effect of different window radius sizes on detection performance.

+To reduce the excessive model parameters caused by CSL, we further design a Densely Coded Label (DCL), which greatly reduces the length of the encoding while ensuring that the angle prediction accuracy is not reduced.
+An angle fine-tuning mechanism is also devised to eliminate the theoretical prediction errors caused by angle dispersion which has been a common issue in whatever CSL and DCL.
+Our devised angle high-precision classification is also the first application in rotation detection.

-Importantly, angle high-precision classification is also the first application in rotation detection.
-Extensive experiments and visual analysis on different detectors and datasets show that CSL-based rotation detection algorithm is indeed an effective baseline choice.
+We further fulfill the function of object heading detection, called OHDet, which is used to find the head of object.
+We annotate and release a dataset for rotation detection and object heading detection, called OHD-SJTU.
+Extensive experiments and visual analysis on different detectors and datasets show the effectiveness of our approach.